josh-holder/JudgmentBot/README.md

 # JudgmentBot
 Tools to create a machine learning AI capable of playing the card game Judgment.

+## Play the bot!

+If you want to try your hand at beating the bot, install required packages with `pip install -r requirements.txt`, and run the following command:

+`python3 play_game_against_bots.py`

+following the instructions in the command line.
+Best of luck - it might surprise you!

 ## Terminology

 There is a lot of somewhat subtle terminology used throughout the code base.